IsaacScript/isaacscript/docs/javascript-tutorial.md

   Sale = 7,
 }

-// itemPrices has a type of "Map<CollectibleType, ItemPrice>",
-// which is even safer than before! const itemPrices = {
+// itemPrices now only has values of ItemPrice, which is even safer than before! const itemPrices = {
   [CollectibleType.COLLECTIBLE_SAD_ONION]: ItemPrice.Normal,
   [CollectibleType.COLLECTIBLE_INNER_EYE]: ItemPrice.Normal,